lukajml/b2br/README.md

 #### SSH
 Secure Shell is a network communication protocol that enables computers to communicate.
 With SSH you get a command-line interface and can run commands on the remote machine.
 By default  the SSH service runs on port 22.

+#### Sudo
+Sudo stands for either "substitute user do" or "super user do" and it allows you to temporarily elevate your current user account to have root privileges.
+This is different from "su" which is not temporary.

+#### Cron
+Cron is a program that allows Unix systems users to execute scripts, commands or softwares automatically at a pre-defined date/time or on a pre-define cycle.
+- Crontab is short for Cron table, the config file for Cron.
+- Cron job is a task or command scheduled to run at regular intervals as defined in the crontab.

 ### Defense

 #### Logging in